 Passive tagging only presents visibility for a small segment of time when the asset passes within range of a reader.
 As a result, tracking systems may miss a critical time window to capture location information essential for applications with a constantly changing state.
 Passive technologies like RFID and barcodes are optimal solutions for a wide range of structured traceability applications where range and short time windows are not critical.

-The tag or location aware device stores the unique identity and sometimes additional information (e.g. current and fast location, users of the object, product origin, physical conditions, maintenance records, compliance etc.) about the object on which it is attached or representing.
+The foundation of an RTLS solution lies in the deployment of tags or badges that are attached to the objects to be tracked.
+These tags utilize various technologies such as RFID (Radio Frequency Identification), infrared, ultrasound or Wi-Fi to transmit signals containing unique identifiers and location data.
+The transmitted signals are then received and processed by a network of sensors, receivers or reference points strategically placed throughout the environment.
+The tag or location-aware device stores the unique identity and sometimes additional information (e.g. current and fast location, users of the object, product origin, physical conditions, maintenance records, compliance, etc.) about the object on which it is attached or representing.

-The information stored on these devices along with real time positioning of the object is then communicated back to an associated business system.
-A typical topology provides real time visibility, normally via a map or (graphical user interface), as well as associated real time planning, execution and reporting functions.
+The information stored on these devices along with the real-time positioning of the object is then communicated back to an associated business system.
+A typical topology provides real-time visibility, normally via a map or (graphical user interface), as well as associated real-time planning, execution and reporting functions.

 The data may also be integrated into a wider ERP (Enterprise resource planning) solution by providing updates to key business processes such as warehouse management, production planning/scheduling, transportation planning and other related applications.